dhutapratama/docs/mail.md

 <a name="custom-transports"></a>
 ## Custom Transports

-Laravel includes a variety of mail transports; however, you may wish to write your own transports to deliver email via other services that Laravel does not support out of the box.
+Lets includes a variety of mail transports; however, you may wish to write your own transports to deliver email via other services that Lets does not support out of the box.
 To get started, define a class that extends the `Symfony\Component\Mailer\Transport\AbstractTransport` class.
 Then, implement the `doSend` and `__toString()` methods on your transport:

     use MailchimpTransactional\ApiClient;
     use Symfony\Component\Mailer\SentMessage;